open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/database.md

 following way, unless the statement is known to be of low cardinality:
 `<db.operation> <db.name>.<db.sql.table>`, provided that `db.operation` and `db.sql.table` are available.
 If `db.sql.table` is not available due to its semantics, the span SHOULD be named `<db.operation> <db.name>`.
+It is not recommended to attempt any client-side parsing of `db.statement` just to get these properties, they should be used if the library being instrumented provides them.
 When it's otherwise impossible to get any meaningful span name, `db.name` or the tech-specific database name MAY be used.

 ## Connection-level attributes